On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

-\begin{corollary} Let $Y$ be the result of performing $(-1)$-surgery on each component of a link $L$ in an integer homology 3-sphere.
-If $Y$ bounds a smooth, compact, oriented 4-manifold $X$ with no 2-torsion in its homology and negative definite intersection form $\mathcal{L}$, then for $g\leqslant 128$ we have
+\begin{corollary} Let $Y$ be an integer homology 3-sphere resulting from $(-1)$-surgery on a knot $K$ in an integer homology 3-sphere.
+Suppose $Y$ bounds a smooth, compact, oriented 4-manifold $X$ with no 2-torsion in its homology and negative definite intersection form $\mathcal{L}$.
+If $g_{4,2}(K)\leqslant 128$, then